How to Install Debian 12 on VMware Workstation 17

 Step 20

-Until this step, you have prepared a new virtual system for Debian distribution.
-Now, click Power on this VM to run the VM and begin the system setup.
+Up to this point, you have prepared a new virtual system for the Debian distribution.
+Now, let’s run the VM and start the system installation.
+To power up the virtual machine, click on the green Power icon.

 Running the Virtual Computer